Quercetin: Health benefits and potential uses

 Therapeutic value for various medical applications

 The modulation of miRNA expression by quercetin has far-reaching implications for its therapeutic potential.
-The anti-inflammatory properties of quercetin could be beneficial for the treatment of autoimmune diseases, cardiovascular diseases and some types of cancer because of its ability to regulate miR-155.
+The anti-inflammatory properties of quercetin could be beneficial in the treatment of autoimmune diseases, cardiovascular diseases and some types of cancer because of its ability to regulate miR-155.
 For example, research suggests that the regulation of miR-155 by quercetin may help prevent the development of atherosclerosis — a condition characterized by the buildup of plaque within artery walls — by reducing inflammatory responses within blood vessels.

 In addition to directly affecting miRNA expression levels, quercetin’s antioxidant properties also contribute to its ability to fight inflammation.
 By eliminating ROS and RNS, quercetin can protect cells from oxidative stress damage that often occurs in chronic inflammation.